Toloka/docs-tolokers/en/common/troubleshooting/troubleshooting.md

 {% endcut %}

-{% cut "Questions about tasks" %}
+{% cut "Questions about projects" %}

-{% cut "How do I choose a task?" %}
+{% cut "How do I choose a project?" %}

-The list of tasks shows the tasks available to you at the moment.
+The list of projects shows the projects available to you at the moment.
 Each of them has a short description and price.
-Choose a task and complete it.
+Choose a project and complete it.

 {% endcut %}

-{% cut "What are free tasks for?" %}
+{% cut "What are free projects for?" %}

-Training tasks are generally not paid for.
-They are used to teach Tolokers to perform a particular kind of task and select those who show the best results.
-You get access to the main, paid task only after you successfully complete the training.
+Training projects are generally not paid for.
+They are used to teach Tolokers to perform a particular kind of project and select those who show the best results.
+You get access to the main, paid project only after you successfully complete the training.

 {% endcut %}

-{% cut "Low task cost" %}
+{% cut "Low project cost" %}

-The cost of the task directly depends on its complexity and how much time it takes to complete it.
-Simple tasks that don't require special skills and a lot of time cost less than more complex ones.
+The cost of the project directly depends on its complexity and how much time it takes to complete it.
+Simple projects that don't require special skills and a lot of time cost less than more complex ones.
 But the better you cope with them, the higher their cost will be and the more chances there are to get a bonus from the requester.

 {% endcut %}

 {% cut "Maximum and average earnings" %}

-The maximum earnings displayed in the task card show how much three of the most active Tolokers earn on average per day.
+The maximum earnings displayed in the project card show how much three of the most active Tolokers earn on average per day.
-The average earnings displayed in the task card show how much you can earn on the task per hour on average.
+The average earnings displayed in the project card show how much you can earn on the project per hour on average.

 {% endcut %}

-{% cut "How do I remove a reservation from a task??" %}
+{% cut "How do I remove a reservation from a project??" %}

-After the expiration of the allotted period, the reservation is automatically removed and the tasks return to the main page.
+After the expiration of the allotted period, the reservation is automatically removed and the projects return to the main page.
 You can remove the reservation manually.
-To do this, go to the task, click **←** and select {% if platform=="android" or platform=="web" %}**{{ mobile_android_dialog_going_back_negative }}**{% elsif platform == 'ios' %}**{{ mobile_ios_task_action_refuse }}**{% endif %}.
-The option to reserve tasks is provided for Tolokers' convenience.
-If for some reason you can't complete the tasks you have reserved, it doesn't affect the availability of other tasks or your performance in [Toloka]({{ toloka }}).
+To do this, go to the project, click **←** and select {% if platform=="android" or platform=="web" %}**{{ mobile_android_dialog_going_back_negative }}**{% elsif platform == 'ios' %}**{{ mobile_ios_task_action_refuse }}**{% endif %}.
+The option to reserve projects is provided for Tolokers' convenience.
+If for some reason you can't complete the projects you have reserved, it doesn't affect the availability of other projects or your performance in [Toloka]({{ toloka }}).

 {% endcut %}

-{% cut "Questions about the content of tasks" %}
+{% cut "Questions about the content of projects" %}

-{% cut "The task contains adult content" %}
+{% cut "The project contains adult content" %}

-According to the [User Agreement]({{ user-agreement }}), tasks in Toloka may contain "adult" (including pornographic) content.
+According to the [User Agreement]({{ user-agreement }}), projects in Toloka may contain "adult" (including pornographic) content.
 Your actions in [Toloka]({{ toloka }}) that have to do with evaluating "adult content" don't violate the law.
 The Toloka service operates in accordance with the legislation of the Swiss Confederation and is aimed, among other things, at identifying materials of an offensive or pornographic nature.
 If this type of material is unacceptable to you, turn off the **{{ ui_core_profile_editor__label__allow_adult }}** option in the {% if platform == 'web' %}[profile]({{ toloka-profile }}){% else %}profile{% endif %}.

 {% endcut %}

-{% cut "The task requires recording a video or sending a photo" %}
+{% cut "The project requires recording a video or sending a photo" %}

-Tasks in which Tolokers are asked to record a video or audio or take a photo are not prohibited in [Toloka]({{ toloka }}).
-If for some reason you don't want to complete this type of task, select another task from the list of available tasks.
+Projects in which Tolokers are asked to record a video or audio or take a photo are not prohibited in [Toloka]({{ toloka }}).
+If for some reason you don't want to complete this type of project, select another project from the list of available projects.

 {% endcut %}

-{% cut "The task requires recording a video or sending a photo" %}
+{% cut "The project requires recording a video or sending a photo" %}

-Tasks in which Tolokers are asked to record a video or audio or take a photo are not prohibited in [Toloka]({{ toloka }}).
-If for some reason you don't want to complete this type of task, select another task from the list of available tasks.
+Projects in which Tolokers are asked to record a video or audio or take a photo are not prohibited in [Toloka]({{ toloka }}).
+If for some reason you don't want to complete this type of project, select another project from the list of available projects.

 {% endcut %}

-{% cut "The task contains a virus" %}
+{% cut "The project contains a virus" %}

-Requesters check their tasks before posting and try to make sure they don't contain malicious links.
-The virus can only appear if the content of the site you access from the task has changed after the task was posted.
-According to Section 4.7 of the [User Agreement]({{ user-agreement }}), Toloka does not guarantee that tasks won't contain viruses and other malicious components.
-When completing tasks, the Toloker is solely responsible for the consequences of using the Toloka platform, including the damage that may be caused to software or hardware.
-If you encounter an infected site, notify the author of the task immediately.
+Requesters check their projects before posting and try to make sure they don't contain malicious links.
+The virus can only appear if the content of the site you access from the project has changed after the project was posted.
+According to Section 4.7 of the [User Agreement]({{ user-agreement }}), Toloka does not guarantee that projects won't contain viruses and other malicious components.
+When completing projects, the Toloker is solely responsible for the consequences of using the Toloka platform, including the damage that may be caused to software or hardware.
+If you encounter an infected site, notify the author of the project immediately.

 {% note tip %}

 Install antivirus software to prevent threats.
-This will be useful not only for completing tasks in [Toloka]({{ toloka }}) but also for visiting other sites.
+This will be useful not only for completing projects in [Toloka]({{ toloka }}) but also for visiting other sites.

 {% endnote %}

 {% endcut %}

-{% cut "The task is in an unfamiliar language" %}
+{% cut "The project is in an unfamiliar language" %}

-If you encounter tasks in an unfamiliar language, don't complete them.
+If you encounter projects in an unfamiliar language, don't complete them.

 {% endcut %}

 {% endcut %}

-{% cut "Questions about a particular task" %}
+{% cut "Questions about a particular project" %}

-Tasks are posted and checked by requesters.
-If you have a question about the completion of a particular task, contact the requester directly.
-To do this, find the task in the **Available**, **Reserved**, or **Done** section, open the task, click on the three dots in the upper-right corner, and select **{{ ui_worker_messages_compose_to_requesters }}**.
+Projects are posted and checked by requesters.
+If you have a question about the completion of a particular project, contact the requester directly.
+To do this, find the project in the **Available**, **Reserved**, or **Done** section, open the project, click on the three dots in the upper-right corner, and select **{{ ui_worker_messages_compose_to_requesters }}**.

 {% cut "Incorrect actions by the requester" %}